 Getting to Vigan

 Travel within the Philippines usually means transiting through Manila, or at least a Philippine regional capital like Cebu.
 The nearest airport to Vigan is Laoag City, located to the north of it.
 Due to flight schedules, you may not be able to transfer to Laoag via Manila in the same day, if you are arriving from abroad.
 An overnight stay in Manila was necessary for us.

 The airport terminal of Laoag is not big.
 But there is a counter for tourist assistance where you can enquire about transport to the bus station.
 I prefer doing this within the airport, since I prefer to avoid lengthy negotiations for transport, which unfortunately is common in Asia.
 From the bus station it is a simple matter of getting tickets to Vigan, a journey of about 2 hours.

 From there, we took a trike to get us reasonably near to the old part of Vigan City.
 The trike is pretty much the sole means of getting around, unless you hire a car.

 Our trike was really small, and I doubted that we could fit in the sidecar with our luggage carried along as well.
 But there weren't many choices when we arrived, and the driver was adamant.
 He crammed us into his sidecar, lashed our luggage together behind him (yes - behind him!), and off we went!

 Vigan - A Quick Overview

 I'm not going to give you a guide of Vigan, because you can find that online already, often by Filipinos themselves.
 Like this one.
 But in short, Vigan is a city from the era of the Spanish colonisation of the Philippines.
 The old city is relatively extensive and well preserved, hence its UNESCO designation.

-Located in the region of Ilocos Sur (Ilocos south), Vigan feels different to me than other places I’d been in the Philippines.
-For one thing, there’s more Spanish left into the names of streets and places.
-For another, people speak Ilocano, which is not the same as Tagalog – so Iocals are trilingual (counting English).
+Located in the region of Ilocos Sur (Ilocos south), Vigan feels different to me than other places I'd been in the Philippines.
+For one thing, there's more Spanish left in the names of streets and places.
+For another, people speak Ilocano, which is not the same as Tagalog - so Iocals are trilingual (counting English).
 It is conservative, having the feel of an old-world respectability.